sagemath/sagewiki_to_gh-2022-10-10/days98.md

 '''Funding request''' Do need travel funding to attend the event?
 (Note that local expenses are covered for all participants)

-== Code of conduct ==
+== Community Agreement ==

-The participants of this event are asked to agree to our code of conduct (link to be posted)
+The participants of this event are asked to agree to our [[Community Agreement|https://wiki.sagemath.org/days98/communityagreement]]